-If your tap water contains undissolved iron matters, it can turn plant leaves brownish.
+If your tap water contains undissolved iron matter, it can turn plant leaves brownish.
 Similarly, dirt and debris can cause the same.

-Effective mechanical filtration is the key to keep the tank water free from undissolved solids.
+Effective mechanical filtration is the key to keeping the tank water-free from undissolved solids.
 Perform regular water changes, which is very beneficial to ensure the health of both fish and plants.

 The substrate is a crucial consideration for a planted tank as most aquarium plants take nutrients from the substrate.
 A mineral-riched suitable substrate can encourage your plants to prosper.

 Mineral-riched soils are my first preference in planted tanks.
-But I tried growing plants in gravels, and it works for many plants.
+But I tried growing plants in gravel, and it works for many plants.
 Whereas a sandy substrate is not suitable for most aquarium plants.